Neil Bernstein Ph.D. is an adolescent psychologist and author of How to Keep Your Teenager Out of Trouble and What to Do If You Can’t.

 Now, in some cases, maybe you can cut a deal.
 Sometimes bribery.
 There are lots of ways to incentivize.
 And sometimes you can just say, “Look, this is important to us, even if you feel you don’t want to do it, if you do this for us, when you ask us to do A, B or C, which is often to get tickets for this concert or that we’ll go along, we’ll cut you slack in a couple of months whenever this is over.”

 But remember, the more strong-willed and defiant the child is, the less likely threats are likely to work.
 They like deals.
 A lot of the kids love to bargain.
 And sometimes we have to use that to our advantage.
 And, you know, this is probably the most serious thing we and our kids are going to experience in life.

-Q: It’s true that every characteristic has a negative and a positive side to it.
-For the kid who is defiant, how can you reframe it for parents and help us see something beautiful in that?
+Every characteristic has a negative and a positive side to it.
+How can you reframe the defiant kid for parents and help us see something beautiful in that?